Stanford’s dean of medicine says restricting immigration to the US is bad for our health

 The US benefits immeasurably from providing a home for this inclusive process.
 American patients are often first in line to take advantage of new therapies and preventive strategies that can extend and improve their lives.
 American entrepreneurs can collaborate with researchers to develop whole new businesses that create jobs and enrich our economy.

 This unique dynamism is now at risk.
-The crisis generated by US president Donald Trump’s immigration executive order doesn’t just affect physicians, researchers, students, and trainees from the listed countries.
+The crisis generated by the White House administration’s immigration executive order doesn’t just affect physicians, researchers, students, and trainees from the listed countries.
 It also threatens to have an enduring effect on the willingness of our scientific colleagues from around the world to bring their intellect and creativity to our labs.
 If international researchers do not feel confident that they can travel freely with their families to and from the US, they will take their talents elsewhere.

 And if the US shuts itself off from the world, the consequences could mean slowing the pace of all biomedical research, at a time when we need every contribution towards fighting deadly diseases like cancer, Alzheimer’s, and diabetes—and promoting better health overall.
 Indeed, instead of limiting interactions across borders, the government policy should be enhancing it through efforts like the Fulbright Program, which sends US scholars overseas and brings foreign students here.
 We should be exploring ways to facilitate and encourage data-sharing on a global basis, which would allow greater collaboration at a distance.